thypirate/npm-resume/README.md

 # A Very Unpratical Resume
-A very unpratical resume made using npm.
+A very unpratical resume made using command line nodejs.